chicio/chicio.github.io/_posts/2018-01-03-scene-kit-physically-based-rendering.md

 Now we are ready to define a `PhysicallyBasedObject` class that will inherit all the capabilities of the `Object` class and will set all the features needed to make the object rendered using physically based rendering.
-Even if all the initializer are available to this subclass, we will require a mesh as `MDLObject` at construction, because we will display a some particular mesh objects (we will discuss about them later).
-At constrution time we will require also a position and rotation and `PhysicallyBasedMaterial` material.
+Even if all the initializer are available to this subclass, we will require a mesh as `MDLObject` at construction time, because we will display some particular mesh objects (we will discuss about them later).
+At construction time we will require also the position and rotation and the `PhysicallyBasedMaterial` material.
 By assigning it to the `firstMaterial` property of the `geometry` of our node, our object will be rendered as a physically based object using the SceneKit physically based rendering engine.
 NB: the mesh that we will use doesn't contain any material so by assigning the `firstMaterial` property the mesh will use it for the entire surface.